Women in HR: Dawn Sharifan, Hebba Youseff, Cara Brennan Allamano, Alison Francis, and Ilana Mauskopf

 As the co-chair of PIHRA Riverside, she’s also a connector, bringing together HR pros from different industries and backgrounds.

-Ilana Mauskopf and Maddie Meyers, People Team at Nava Benefits
+Ilana Mauskopf, Senior Director of People Operations at Nava Benefits

-Just like the HR pros we work with every day at Nava, Ilana and Maddie are the backbone of our company.
-As a fully remote organization, Ilana and Maddie have a big job when it comes to employee engagement.
-But they’ve implemented monthly team-building activities, a bi-annual company meeting, and regular team check-ins via Slack to ensure this remote workforce is in-touch, engaged, and enabled to do their job to the best of their ability.
+Just like the HR pros we work with every day at Nava, Ilana and her team are the backbone of our company.
+As a fully remote organization, fostering strong employee engagement takes intentional effort and leadership.
+Ilana’s team has implemented monthly team-building activities, bi-annual company meetings, and regular team check-ins via Slack to ensure our remote workforce stays connected, engaged, and empowered to do their best work.

 Dawn Sharifan, Nava HR Community Advisor